Braves vs. Angels Player Props Betting Odds

 Renfroe Stats

-- Hunter Renfroe has recorded 94 hits with 25 doubles, 17 home runs and 32 walks.
+- Hunter Renfroe has collected 94 hits with 25 doubles, 17 home runs and 32 walks.
 He has driven in 47 runs.

 Renfroe Recent Games